Qualification Regulations

 (c) meet Health Clearance and Police Vetting requirements as specified by the Academic Board or their delegate;

-(d) meet the requirements for registration as a nurse in New Zealand as set down by the Nursing Council of New Zealand in terms of good character and fitness to be a nurse;
+(d) meet the requirements for registration as a nurse in New Zealand as set down by the Nursing Council of New Zealand in terms of the Health Practitioners Competency Assurance Act 2003 regarding good standing and fitness to registration;

-(e) have achieved an IELTS of 6.5 with no band less than 6.5 within the preceding two years, if English is not the applicant’s first language and the language of instruction in previous schooling is not English; and
+(e) have achieved an IELTS of 6.5 with no band less than 6.5 within the preceding two years, or an equivalent score within an approved equivalent English Language test, if English is not the applicant’s first language and the language of instruction in previous schooling is not English; and

 (f) be selected into the programme on the basis of a selection process which include a written application, and may include an interview as determined by the Academic Board or their delegate.